amendcloud/amend_php/README.md

 Any image uploaded to amend can be transformed and embedded using powerful view helper methods:

-The following example generates the url for accessing an uploaded `pc` image while transforming it to fill a 100x150 rectangle and set on ImageView img
+The following example generates the url for accessing an uploaded `baby` image while transforming it to fill a 100x150 rectangle and set on ImageView img

 	$amendOptions = array('transform'=>array('width'=>100','height'=>150,'fit'=>Amend::FIT_FILL));
-	echo Amend::load('pc', $amendOptions);
+	echo Amend::load('baby', $amendOptions);

 Another example, emedding a smaller version of an uploaded image while generating a 90x90 face detection based thumbnail: